Coming Of Age: The Best Procedures To Consider In Your 30s

 Abdominoplasties (read: tummy tucks) are also common for patients in their thirties — either alone or as part of a larger “mommy makeover” (see below).
 A tummy tuck can enhance contouring, reduce fat, and provide a lifted effect.
 For women who have been pregnant, a tummy tuck can serve as a means to bring the rectus abdominis muscles back together, if they became stretched or separated.
 Like liposuction, a tummy tuck also requires patients to maintain a healthy lifestyle post-procedure.

 CoolSculpting destroys fat cells by freezing targeted fat deposits on the body (think: stomach, hips, thighs, chin, etc.) with an applicator applied to the skin.
-EmSculpt, meanwhile, improves abdominal muscle tone and strength by employing high-intensity, focused electromagnetic technology to induce 20,000 supramaximal muscle contractions over the course of a 30 minute treatment.
+EmSculpt, meanwhile, improves abdominal muscle tone and strength by employing high-intensity, focused electromagnetic technology to induce 20,000 supramaximal muscle contractions over the course of a 30-minute treatment.
 Essentially, as you’re lying still, your body is experiencing the effects of 20,000 crunches.
-In both cases, best results require multiple sessions.
+In both cases, the best results require multiple sessions.

-Breast Procedures While men and women alike may choose to undergo a breast procedure in their thirties, women who have children may be particularly interested in a breast lift, augmentation, or reduction after giving birth and breastfeeding (or may wish to revise a previous procedure) because pregnancy can cause large fluctuations in breast volume.
+While men and women alike may choose to undergo a breast procedure in their thirties, women who have children may be particularly interested in a breast lift, augmentation, or reduction after giving birth and breastfeeding (or may wish to revise a previous procedure) because pregnancy can cause large fluctuations in breast volume.

 “While we know that pregnancy is definitely going to affect some changes in a woman's body, but to what extent is highly variable,” Dr. Buford says.
-“Many of our patients comment that the results of their breast enhancement is actually better after having kids, while others see changes from pregnancy to their breast augmentation that require small revisions once the baby weight has come off.”
+“Many of our patients comment that the results of their breast enhancement are actually better after having kids, while others see changes from pregnancy to their breast augmentation that require small revisions once the baby weight has come off.”

 At the end of the day, Dr. Buford says choosing a procedure type and timeline is a personal decision that varies from patient to patient.
 Breast augmentation, for example, enhances size and shape and can restore fullness.
 A breast lift, meanwhile, will lift the sagging skin and treat drooping, which can often be a result of weight gain, pregnancy, and/or breastfeeding.
 Alternatively, a breast reduction can reduce the size of the breasts, while nipple surgery, which is less common, can adjust the size of the areola and correct inversion.

-Hair Removal While hair removal can be pursued at any age, years of shaving and waxing may lead men and women to consider a more permanent solution in their thirties.
+While hair removal can be pursued at any age, years of shaving and waxing may lead men and women to consider a more permanent solution in their thirties.
 Hair removal is a relatively permanent procedure — in other words, once you complete the required sessions, you will never have to shave, pluck, or wax that area ever again — and there are two main types: electrolysis and laser hair removal.

 While electrolysis is the only treatment classified by the U.S. Food and Drug Administration (FDA) as a permanent hair removal solution, patients who opt for laser hair removal often experience similarly long-lasting results.
 Laser treatments work by pulsating highly concentrated light deep into the skin, generating heat that kills the hair follicle and prevents further growth.
 Treatments are scheduled around the hair growth cycle (read: every four to six weeks), with each session targeting new follicles until most (if not all) of the hair has been destroyed.
 Six sessions are typically required and minimal maintenance may be needed for the first few years.